awmckinley/config/modules/audio.visualize/README.md

 # Audio Visualization

-Real-time audio visualization software that creates dynamic visual representations of audio signals and music.
+Software for creating visual representations of audio signals.